 The Court remarked that the amendment to Section 6 of the POCSO Act, with effect from 16 August 2019, to incorporate the punishment of death penalty for ‘aggravated penetrative sexual assault’ reinforces the desirability of capital punishment for heinous crimes.
 Further, the Court believed that, in light of the increasing crimes of heinous nature against the young girls, and in response to the society’s cry for justice against the criminals, and to have deterrence in the society, the culpability of the appellant-accused deserves to be awarded extreme penalty.
 Accordingly, the Court dismissed the appeal petition and confirmed the death penalty awarded to the appellant-accused by the Special Court.

 By way of an update, currently, the Supreme Court has ordered (on 20 February 2020) a stay on executing the sentence of death against the accused – this is after an appeal was filed by him before the Supreme Court under Special Leave to Appeal (Crl.)
 Nos.
 1462-1463/2020.

-– Aakriti Chokhani, Advocate & Associate, POSH at Work & Vaishali Jain, Paralegal, POSH at Work
+– Aakriti Chokhani, Advocate & Associate, Child Safety at Work & Vaishali Jain, Paralegal, Child Safety at Work